Brawl in Cell Block 99: Development

 S. Craig Zahler wrote the script for Brawl in Cell Block 99 in 2011.
-Zahler came up with the concept after watching several prison films at the Film Forum in New York City, coming up with different elements to add into the genre.
+He came up with the concept after watching several prison films at the Film Forum in New York City, coming up with different elements to add into the genre.
 In an interview with The Verge, Zahler explained, "Prison is such a compelling place to set a movie, because you have a bunch of hard-edged dudes confined together, and all of them are going to have interesting backstories".

 Zahler named the film Riot in Cell Block 11 (1954) and its director Don Siegel as inspirations.
-Zahler wrote every moment of graphic violence into the script of Brawl in Cell Block 99, although he wondered if some scenes has gone too far.
-Zahler chose a long title for the film to be evocative and memorable, like his other films Bone Tomahawk (2015) and Dragged Across Concrete (2018).
+Zahler wrote every moment of graphic violence into the script of Brawl in Cell Block 99, although he wondered if some scenes had gone too far.
+He chose a long title for the film to be evocative and memorable, like his other films Bone Tomahawk (2015) and Dragged Across Concrete (2018).
 He castigated one-word movie titles as vague and frustrating; as an example, he contrasted the 2016 film Moonlight compared to the play it was based on, In Moonlight Black Boys Look Blue.

 Zahler sold the script of Brawl in Cell Block 99 to several producers, but progress stalled until Bone Tomahawk was completed.
 Jack Heller and Dallas Sonnier brought back the script, allowing Zahler to have full creative control over the film.
 The budget was $4 million.
 Heller and Sonnier produced the film as Caliber Media.
 XYZ Films was the executive producer.